Seteco/Somorrostro/Linux-console-tools-lie-to-you.md

 ## glances

 And the same is true for `glances`.
-The system's goes as 100%, but `glances` reports only 17% per process utilization.
-Note that being `python` program, `glances` uses quite some CPU while it runs.
+The system's runs at 100%, but `glances` reports only 17% per process utilization.

+Note also, that being a `python` program, `glances` uses some CPU while it runs.

 ```
 localhost                                               Uptime: 3 days, 21:42:00